WorleyD/CompGeo-Rust/README.md

 -  Arc length from 2 points or angle (in radians)

 **Polygon:**
--  Area function for all regular polygons.
+-  Area function for all convex polygons.
 -  Points can be given in clockwise or counter-clockwise order